puzzleclone/PuzzleClone/readme.md

 ## 📋 Overview

 **PuzzleClone** is a data synthesis framework and comprehensive dataset for logical reasoning problems.
 It features:
+- ✅ **Guaranteed Verifiability:** Every problem is generated with a ground-truth solution and is verifiable by a symbolic SMT solver, ensuring correctness.
+- 🎯 **Granular Control:** Offers fine-grained control over problem attributes like scale, structure, and difficulty through a set of adjustable parameters, enabling large-scale batch generation.
+- ✨ **Flexible Adaptation:** Facilitates the easy customization of problem scenarios and translation into different languages or domains.
-- 📊 **Expansive and Diverse Coverage:** Contains 83,657 unique logical reasoning tasks procedurally generated from 86 seed questions.
+- 📊 **Expansive and Diverse Coverage:** Based on PuzzleClone, we have curated a [benchmark](https://github.com/puzzleClone/PuzzleCloneData/) including 83,657 unique logical reasoning puzzles procedurally generated from 86 seed questions.
 The dataset spans:
   - Various applications of Satisfiability Modulo Theories (SMT) and SMT-like puzzles,
   - Classic logical puzzles like Sudoku, the Knapsack problem, and linear optimization (LP).
   - Diverse mathematical problems of varying difficulties.
-- ✅ **Guaranteed Verifiability:** Every problem is generated with a ground-truth solution and is verifiable by a symbolic SMT solver, ensuring correctness.
-- 🎯 **Granular Control:** Offers fine-grained control over problem attributes like scale, structure, and difficulty through a set of adjustable parameters, enabling large-scale batch generation.
-- ✨ **Flexible Adaptation:** Facilitates the easy customization of problem scenarios and translation into different languages or domains.
 - 🚀 **State-of-the-Art Performance:** Achieves SOTA results among open-source datasets, outperforming the next-best public dataset by [X] points on the BIG-Bench Hard (BBH) benchmark.

 ## 🚀 Quick Start